Introductory Indonesian (INDO101 & 102) offered in 2019-20 year.

-In 2017-18, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
+In 2019-20, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
 Dialects of Malay like Indonesian are national languages of Indonesia, Malaysia, Brunei, and Singapore, making it the sixth most spoken language in the world.
-Available to all interested students, Indonesian is also recommended for those interested in our 2018 field course, which will focus on conservation in Malaysian Borneo.
+Available to all interested students, Indonesian is also recommended for those interested in our 2020 field course, which will focus on collaborative work in Indonesia and Malaysia.

 Indonesian 101 Course Description

 This course will introduce students to the Indonesian language.
 It is intended for novice to basic level student with little or no prior knowledge of Indonesian language.
 This course will focus on basic language skills including speaking, reading, listening, and writing.
 Student will learn Indonesian alphabet, basic grammar, conversation style, and engage in task-based activities set in real-life situations, while gaining an understanding of the cultural contexts in which the language is spoken.
 Students will be able to read and write using the Indonesian alphabet and basic grammatical structures in simple sentences, speak and understand short dialogs, introduce themselves and others, describe family relations, give directions, discuss an itinerary, describe an illness, and describe a set of chronological events.This course satisfies the university foreign language requirement.

-The first Southeast Asian language to be offered as part of the LIASE program is Thai, taught by Professor Panarat Imig, a native speaker from Songkhla, Thailand.
-Thai 101 will be offered in fall, 2015, and 102 in spring, 2016.
+The first Southeast Asian language to be offered as part of the LIASE program was Thai, taught by Professor Panarat Imig, a native speaker from Songkhla, Thailand.
+Thai 101 and 102 were offered in the 2015-16 and 2018-19 academic years.
 In addition to expanding Puget Sound's language offerings for the whole campus community, Thai language helped support our Thailand field courses.

 Thai 101 Course Description